 At least 80% of cosmetic products on the market today contain ingredients that are both harmful to the skin and environment.
 These chemicals have been noted to be potentially carcinogenic, responsible for issues with reproductive health as well as resulting in asthma and inflammatory reaction on the skin and within the body.

 Some aestheticians believe that there is no use in applying an acne treatment on the face is during the day harmful and chemical filled cosmetics are in use.
-Cosmetic induced acne is most prevalent on the cheeks and chin – this can be associated with the toxicity effect on the skin directly or an affect internally in the body that is being displayed topically on the skin.
+Cosmetic induced acne is most prevalent on the cheeks and chin – this can be associated with the toxicity effect on the skin directly or an effect internally in the body that is being displayed topically on the skin.

 Rules to follow